Last updated: 28 May 2020

 - The WA Government will waive rental payments for small businesses and not-for-profit groups in State Government-owned buildings for six months.

-- One-off $2,500 credit on electricity bills for small businesses that consume less than 50MWh per annum.
+- One-off $2,500 credit on electricity bills will be applied to small businesses that consume less than 50MWh per annum.
+For more information read the statements on the Synergy and Horizon Power websites.

 - Power and water disconnections will not occur and interest will not be charged on deferred payments until 30 September for small businesses facing financial difficulty due to COVID-19.
 Please note: This applies to Synergy and Horizon Power customers.